 Which information on country of origin must be reported?

-- In many cases, the export goods will have Denmark as their country of origin, because the goods are manufactured in Denmark.
+- The country of origin may be a EU member state or a country outside of the EU.
+In many cases, the export goods will have Denmark as their country of origin, because the goods are manufactured in Denmark.

 If you use the statistics of Denmark’s international trade in goods, balance of payments or national accounts, you can read further here on how the changes in Intrastat will affect you.